damonlynch/showinfilemanager/README.md

 There is no standard command line argument with which to open an operating system's file manager and select files at a specified path.
 Moreover, not all file managers support specifying files to select &mdash;
-if you try to pass a file to some file managers, they will open the file instead of selecting it, or display an error message, or ignore the command line argument.
+if you try to pass a file to some file managers, they will open the file instead of selecting it, or worse yet display an error message.
 Some file managers will only allow selecting one file at a time from the command line.

 On desktop Linux the problem is especially acute, as Linux provides a plethora of file managers, with widely varying command line arguments.
 Moreover, the user's default file manager can sometimes be incorrectly set to nonsensical values, such as an AppImage or Flatpak of a random application.

+Windows is not without its share of limitations.
+Explorer.exe will select only one file at a time when called from the command line, and the argument must be quoted in a way that it understands.

 ## Supported File Managers